Reviewing Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG)

 |N/A

-8.3% of Harte Hanks shares are held by institutional investors.
-21.8% of Harte Hanks shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.
+8.3% of Harte Hanks shares are owned by institutional investors.
+21.8% of Harte Hanks shares are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

 Summary